klimp-drupal/no_render_add_to_cart/README.md

 # no_render_add_to_cart

-Module provides an add to card from which is not based on Drupal Form API.
-Regular FORM API add to cart form takes much time to be rendered, this module allows to avoid this.
+The module provides an "Add to cart" form which is not based on Drupal Form API.
+Regular Drupal Commerce "Add to cart" form takes time to be rendered, thus it might bring about a strain on performance.
+This module allows to avoid such a behaviour and decrease page loading time.

+Includes:
+ - an extra field being displayed along with the whole Commerce product entity;
+ - Views field handler.